sveltejs/svelte/site/content/blog/2022-01-13-accelerating-sveltes-development.md

 - [RedHatter](https://github.com/RedHatter) - creator of Svelte Devtools
 - [rixo](https://github.com/rixo) - creator of svelte-hmr

-Svelte began accepting donations via [OpenCollective](https://opencollective.com/svelte) last year and has now had over $50,000 donated to-date.
+Svelte began accepting donations via [OpenCollective](https://opencollective.com/svelte) last year and has now had over $60,000 donated to-date with [Cohere](https://cohere.ai/) giving $10,000 just today.
 We hope that these funds will allow existing maintainers to spend more time on Svelte or that the funds could otherwise support Svelte on a part-time or contract basis, which we will continue to investigate.

 ## Partnerships